andrewdyer/nestjs-module-template/README.md

 ## Introduction

 This template provides a solid foundation for building **standalone and reusable NestJS modules**.
 Designed specifically for **NestJS v11 applications**, it ensures seamless integration, scalability, and consistency across multiple projects.
+By using this template, you can hit the ground running and save valuable time when creating reusable modules, as it includes pre-configured tools and best practices.

 ## Prerequisites